 In another medium bowl, whip cream until stiff.
 Once the gelatin mixture is lukewarm, stir in the whipped cream until blended.

-Use a standard muffin tin to set 6 stemless wine glasses or similar on the diagonal.
-Use mini paper baking cups or similar to prop up the glasses.
+Using a standard muffin tin, set 6 stemless wine glasses on the diagonal.

-Remove the raspberry mouse glasses from the fridge and place each one on a flat work surface.
-Once chocolate mixture is lukewarm, slowly pour into each glass until the raspberry mousse is covered.
+When the chocolate mixture is lukewarm, pour it slowly into each glass until the raspberry mousse is covered.

 Chill one more hour to allow the chocolate mousse to set.
 Garnish with optional raspberries.
 Serve and enjoy!